StoryScope: Investigating idiosyncrasies in AI fiction: The pipeline

 \paragraph{Comparative story analysis across sources.} To identify systematic narrative differences, we perform pairwise comparisons across sources writing from the same prompt.
 We construct a discovery pool of 600 stories (and their corresponding structured representations) over 100 parallel randomly selected writing prompts.
 The discovery pool is held out from the main corpus and kept small because this stage uses GPT-5.1 with high reasoning effort over long inputs; 600 stories balance narrative diversity against cost.
 For each prompt, we present all six templates to GPT-5.1 and ask it to produce a structured comparative analysis: a structured JSON containing per-source dimension notes (e.g., how each source handles character motivation), cross-source comparisons highlighting where sources diverge, and an executive summary of recurring patterns.\footnote{We batch multiple prompts per analysis (mean 3.1), details in \S\ref{app_sec:featurization}.} The comparative analyses serve as the raw material from which we derive our feature taxonomy.

 \paragraph{Feature discovery.} We extract interpretable narrative features from the comparative analyses by prompting GPT-5.1 to propose discriminative features within each NarraBench dimension.\footnote{We use 10 specialized expert prompts, one per NarraBench dimension (see \S\ref{app_sec:application}).} Each expert prompt is grounded in a specific NarraBench aspect and instructs the model to propose features as closed-form questions with discrete answer choices.
 We constrain features to five response types (categorical, ordinal, scale, binary, and multi-select) to support interpretable downstream modeling.
-We want to identify which specific narrative decisions distinguish sources, which requires features that can be fed into simple classifiers (e.g., gradient boosting) whose predictions can be decomposed via SHAP into per-feature contributions.
 To improve coverage, we run the discovery process three times and take the union of all proposed features, yielding 408 candidates.
 We then deduplicate via embedding-based clustering, retaining the feature nearest each cluster centroid, resulting in $d = 304$ features after merging 65 clusters.\footnote{Each feature is encoded with F2LLM-4B \citep{zhang2025f2llm} and clustered at cosine similarity threshold 0.85, details in \S\ref{app_sec:featurization}.} Each feature is defined as a specific axis of narrative variation (e.g., the degree to which character motivation is stated explicitly versus left implicit, or the extent to which a story's timeline departs from chronological order).
 The final taxonomy spans five response types: categorical (124), ordinal (59), scale (45), binary (44), and multi-select (32).